 Location in 2017 Guideline Included studies No SRs or individual comparative studies were identified that assessed the effect of perinatal exposure to Ginkgo biloba on fetal, infant or child harms.
 Technical Report Part D, D3.2.3 Recommendation(s) CBR xx: Advise pregnant women that potential harms to the fetus from Ginkgo biloba have not been researched, and that use of this treatment during pregnancy is not recommended.
-2017 Guideline, Part C
+2017 Guideline, Part C Aller teller CDD and the level

 Abbreviations: CBR, consensus-based recommendation; EBR, evidence-based recommendation.
 Key to recommendations type and strength: STRONG, CONDITIONAL, CONSENSUS